g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 ```
 This way, when we have a packet with destination in the IX domain, the R5 will use this LSP to forward the traffic.

-Updating the tasks in our network:
+Updating our task list:
-* ~~Become the network invisible for the external traceroutes.~~
+* ~~Become the network invisible for the external traceroutes~~
-* ~~Configure LSPs to be established trough specific color in backbone.~~
+* ~~Configure LSPs to be established trough specific color in backbone~~
-* ~~Configure explicit-paths to establish the LSPs trough specific path.~~
+* ~~Configure explicit-paths to establish the LSPs trough specific path~~
-* ~~Signal specific bandwidth in some LSPs.~~
+* ~~Signal specific bandwidth in some LSPs~~
-* ~~Configure auto-bandwitdh in some LSPs.~~
+* ~~Configure auto-bandwitdh in some LSPs~~
-* ~~Change the priority and hold value to make some LSPs priority in the backbone.~~
+* ~~Change the priority and hold value to make some LSPs priority in the backbone~~
 * ~~Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.~~
-* ~~Configure an automatic otimization of the LSPs.~~
+* ~~Configure an automatic otimization of the LSPs~~
-* ~~Install different FECs in the FIB using LSPs RSVP.~~
+* ~~Install different FECs in the FIB using LSPs RSVP~~
-* Connect the LDP islands with ldp-tunneling in the LSPs.
+* Connect the LDP islands with ldp-tunneling in the LSPs
-* Make traffic policies using LSPs to select the path for specific destinations.
+* Make traffic policies using LSPs to select the path for specific destinations

-Now, let's connect our LDP islands!
-Then, we'll have full connectivity via LDP.
-This task can be accomplished configuring ldp-tunneling in the LSPs that cross the LDP islands, here I'm making this in the R1, that have two LSPs established until the other LDP island.
-To guarantee this technique, we need to configure the interface lo0.0 in the protocols LDP also, I do it before to permit the target LDP sessions for L2VPNs Martini, and this is useful in this cenario also.
+Time to connect our LDP islands!
+We can achieve full connectivity by using LDP tunneling over our RSVP LSPs.
+Don't forget to enable LDP on lo0.0 to allow the targeted LDP sessions.
 ```
 set protocols mpls label-switched-path R1-R8-A ldp-tunneling set protocols mpls label-switched-path R1-R6-A ldp-tunneling